henridb/medium-articles/README.md

 added latter on, such as GitHub gists for code snippet, support for tables, etc...

-For now, complex formulas are not inlined, and simple ones are simply italized and left in LaTeX format in the Markdown.
-The problem is then solved using the `TeX to Unicode` extention, in the Medium editor.
+For now, complex formulas are not inlined, and simple ones will simply be written using Unicode characters.
+Most of the equations is left in the LaTeX format in the Markdown file, and tThe problem is then solved using the `TeX to Unicode` extention, in the Medium editor.
+It has to be done in the Medium editor because the Medium Markdown parser handles poorly Unicode exponents: if Unicode exponents are in the markdown, the result will be quite random...
+But even this solution is not perfect, because the extention can't handle "complex" symbols, for example `\sqrt` and `\ldots` are not supported.
+To handle those, a TeX to Unicode plugin is used in my IDE...
+(It's a shitty solution, I know, I work with the limitation of the tools I have to use :/)

 Finally, it may even be preferable to write your articles in LaTeX, a pipeline could be created, using the software pandoc: to transform LaTex to Markdown, and